Shuunen/green-app/README.md

 - like a smart-ass : follow the [getting started with NS Vue](https://nativescript-vue.org/en/docs/getting-started/quick-start/) and create a new project, then compare & upgrade this one accordingly
 - like a bad-ass : `npm run update`, try dev and build to check that everything is still working

+## TODO

+- production build should be `tns build <platform> --env.production` according to the last stack readme